altshadow69/apb-minimized/README.md

  Additional options are included in both the addons and reset folders to make file management easier for restoring the configurations.

+ Please note that this configuration focuses on visual customization and does not include any engine tweaks or performance modifications.
  All textual changes have been customized to reflect my personal style and preferences.

- Please note that this configuration focuses on visual customization and does not include any engine tweaks or performance modifications.

  Since the game has been running on Unreal Engine 3 for nearly two decades :goberserk: let's hope it transitions to a more modder-friendly engine in the near future.

-> i made a detailed guide on implementing in-game icon images you can find it more here.
-[APBIcons](https://github.com/altshadow69/apb-minimized/blob/main/APBIcons.md)
+> i made a detailed guide on implementing in-game icon images. for more information click here [APBIcons](https://github.com/altshadow69/apb-minimized/blob/main/APBIcons.md)

 ## Installation

- installation is simple, drag and drop the provided folders into your game directory, then allow any existing files to be replaced when applyed.
+ to install it is simple, drag and drop the config folders into your game directory, then replaced it with the configuration folder.

 > [!WARNING]
 > if your're currently using other configurations installed in your APB directory.